 10) You’re not too proud to live in mom’s basement.

-If for some reason you were completely selfish all these years, surely your parents will help.
+If for some reason you were completely selfish all these years, surely your parents will help during a liquidity crisis.
 They will unconditionally take you into their home and provide for you and your family until you can get back up on your feet.

-As a parent, if my son or daughter is down on his luck, you bet your buns of steel I’d gladly accept him back.
-This way, he can at least save on rent and build back his savings.
-I’d love to use this time to reconnect with him.
+As a parent, if my son or daughter is down on his luck, you bet your buns of steel I'd gladly accept them back.
+This way, they can at least save on rent and build back their savings.
+I'd love to use this time to reconnect with them given 80% of the time we spend with our children is over by age 18.

 In addition to living off your parents, you’ve learned how to properly ask your parents for money as an adult child.
 So many adult children have been able to extract from their parents money for a car and a down payment.
 Surely, it’s much easier to ask for money if you’re facing homelessness.